PostHog/posthog.com/contents/blog/hiring-myths-and-truths.md

 category: Startups
 ---

 These are some of the myths and truths I've learned about hiring for startups over the past decade.
+Over that time, I've managed and hired for teams across engineering, ops, people, marketing, and design, interviewing some 800 people in the process.
+Some of these teams were highly successful.
+Others weren't.

-I hope they will help you turn recruitment into a more tolerable and less frustrating experience.
+I hope these tips will help you turn recruitment into a more tolerable and less frustrating experience.

 ## Myth #1: Recruiters are responsible for hiring
 People who get this wrong fail 100% of the time.